Fakenham

+and within the County of Norfolk.

-Fakenham has been a market town since 1250, particularly known for its corn, barley and wheat trading, and in the 19th century it became noted for its printing.
-Fakenham Racecourse is a thoroughbred horse racing venue to the south of Fakenham.
+Fakenham has been a market town since 1250, known particularly for its corn, barley and wheat trading; in the 19th century, it became noted for its printing.
+Fakenham Racecourse is a thoroughbred horse racing venue to the south of the town.

 The town has a long name of Fakenham Lancaster which derives from the ownership of the manor in 1377 being transferred to John of Gaunt, the Duke of Lancaster.
-The name continues to be used today, including on recently placed history trail plaques around the town, and also the two wards that cover the town, for the purpose of electing councillors to North Norfolk District Council, are called Lancaster North and Lancaster South.
+The name continues to be used today, including on recently placed history trail plaques around the town; it is also used to name the town's two wards, for the purpose of electing councillors to North Norfolk District Council: Lancaster North and Lancaster South.

+The town is part of the County Division of Fakenham and the Raynhams for the purpose of electing a county councillor to Norfolk County Council.

 History

 The name Fakenham is Saxon and has been interpreted as meaning "homestead of Facca", or "Fair Place"/"Place on a Fair River".
-Numerous arrowheads and flint tools found the parish indicate occupation during Neolithic times.
+Numerous arrowheads and flint tools found in the parish indicate occupation during Neolithic times.
 Two copper alloy socketed axeheads have been unearthed in Fakenham dated to the Bronze Age.
-In 2015, a lead plaque was found near Fakenham dating to the Early Medieval period, and has been interpreted as having used to overcome an illness-causing dwarf based on its runic inscription.
+In 2015, a lead plaque was found near Fakenham dating to the Early Medieval period, and has been interpreted as having been used to overcome an illness-causing dwarf based on its runic inscription.

 Before 1066 the manor of Fakenham was held by King Harold, before being taken by King William the Conqueror.
 The manor was relatively large, containing surrounding villages such as Pudding Norton and Thorpland.
-A number of Early to Late Saxon brooches, buckles, pottery have been unearthed in the area.
+A number of Early to Late Saxon brooches, buckles, and pottery have been unearthed in the area.
 A Middle Saxon coin found in the parish is of the East Anglian king Beonna.
 A watermill was mentioned in Fakenham in the Domesday Book of 1086, but it was later demolished.